Wall Street takes a breath ahead of another week full of potential swings

 A fear is that Trump’s on-again-off-again tariffs may be pushing households and businesses to alter their spending and freeze plans for long-term investment because of how quickly conditions can change, seemingly by the hour.

-Domino’s Pizza was flipping between small losses and gains after it reported weaker profit for the latest quarter than analysts expected.
-The pizza chain’s CEO, Russell Weiner, called the global economic environment “challenging,” and its stock was most recently up 0.3%

-DoorDash rose in early trading after Deliveroo, the food delivery service based in London, said it heard from DoorDash about a possible cash offer to take over the company.
-It was most recently up 0.2%

 So far, economic reports have mostly seemed to show the U.S. economy is still growing, though at a weaker pace.
-On Wednesday, economists expect a report to show that U.S. economic growth slowed to a 0.8% annual rate in the first three months of this year, down from a 2.4% rate at the end of last year.
+On Wednesday, economists expect a report to say U.S. economic growth slowed to a 0.8% annual rate in the first three months of this year, down from a 2.4% pace at the end of last year.

 But most reports Wall Street has received so far have focused on data from before Trump’s “Liberation Day” on April 2, when he announced tariffs that could affect imports from countries worldwide.
 That could raise the stakes for upcoming reports on the U.S. job market, including Friday’s, which will show how many workers employers hired during all of April.